odextrs/dotfiles/README.md

 #### !!
 CONFIGURE YOUR MONITOR FIRST ON hyprland.conf !! (by default its using a 1920x1080 monitor with 180hz being refered as "HDMI-A-1".)

-Wallpaper is handled by EWW, with the wallpaper being set on ~/.config/nuno-shell/assets/wallpaper.png
+Wallpaper is handled by EWW, with the wallpaper being set on ~/.config/nuno-shell/assets/wallpaper.png (I recommend changing to [awww (formerly known as swww)](https://codeberg.org/LGFae/awww))

-You can also install something like [awww (fomerly known as swww)](https://codeberg.org/LGFae/awww)
+also, EWW power menu on the bottom of the screen comes disabled by default, and it lacks a confirmation prompt for now.
+Hyprland auto executes EWW on launch via the script on /hypr/scripts/eww.sh